lzh-mb-mod/RTSCamera/README.md

   - Add volley order.

+    - Auto Volley: soldiers will aim and wait for others and fire when most soldiers are ready.

+    - Manual Volley: soldiers will aim and wait for your orders to fire.

+    - Volley Fire: Let soldiers in manual volley to fire.

   - Square and Circle formations are improved.

   - Fix issues related with formation width and unit spacing in the base game.